chaseungjoon/BirdFlockSimulator/README.md

 * desiredSeparation : Desired minimum distance for birds

-* axSeparationForce : Maximum separation force
+* maxSeparationForce : Maximum separation force

 * maxSpeed : Maximum speed for birds so they don't go haywire